zalando-incubator/kube-ingress-aws-controller/README.md

 ## Building

 This project provides a `Makefile` that can be used to build a binary or to build a docker image for it.
-To build a binary for your current operating system, it is enough to run `make` or `make build.linux` to build an image for Linux.
+To build a binary for your current operating system, it is enough to run `make` or `make build.linux` to build a binary for Linux.
 To create a docker image, you can execute `make build.docker` instead.

 ## Deploy